yoshakami/MKDD/README.md

 mkdd_checkpoint_swap.py ------ Given a bol file, it swap all left and right coordinates of all checkpoints between the two offsets entered

-patcher-fix.py --------------- Browse from your current directory to max 9 subdirectories, and rename all file types used in custom track to their name in Yoshi2's patcher
+patcher-fix.py --------------- Browse from your current directory to max 9 subdirectories, and rename all file types used in custom track to their name in <a href="https://github.com/RenolY2/mkdd-track-patcher/releases">Yoshi2's patcher</a>

 .
-### The scripts below need Wiimms SZS Tools
+### The scripts below need <a href="https://szs.wiimm.de/download.html#vers">Wiimms SZS Tools</a>

 BTI.py -------- Drag and Drop some png files into this script and it will convert all of them to BTI.CMPR